dchacke/berlin-lang/docs/README.md

 #### or

 Returns the first truthy or last falsey argument.
+All arguments are evaluated.

 ##### Arguments